50th North Carolina Infantry Regiment: Service

 50th Infantry Regiment completed its organization in April 1862, at Camp Mangum, near Raleigh, North Carolina.
 Men of this unit were raised in the counties of Person, Robeson, Johnston, Wayne, Rutherford, Moore, and Harnett.
 Ordered to Virginia, it fought under General Daniel at Malvern Cliff, then returned to North Carolina.
 Here the 50th saw action at New Bern and Washington, transferred to J.G.
 Martin's Brigade, and for a time served at Wilmington.
 Later part of the regiment was stationed at Plymouth and part at Washington.
-In November 1864, it moved south and shared in the defense of Savannah and skirmished along the Rivers' Bridge.
+In November 1864, it moved south and shared in the defense of Savannah, GA and skirmished along the Rivers' Bridge.
 Sent back to North Carolina it was placed in General Kirkland's Brigade.
-The unit continued the fight at Averasborough and fought its last battle at Bentonville.
+The unit continued the fight at Averasboro, North Carolina (15–16 March 1865) and fought its last battle at Bentonville, North Carolina (19–21 March 1865).

 Battles

 Below is a listing of the battles of the 50th Infantry Regiment: